MarcDiethelm/xtc/README.md

 	{{mod "example" template="alternate" skins="alternate, baz" tag="section" id="foo" htmlClasses="test-class" connectors="stats, filter" data="{var1: 'foo'}"}}

-Please refer to the official docs at (Terrifically.org)[http://terrifically.org/] to learn more about the Terrific pattern.
+Please refer to the official docs at [Terrifically.org](http://terrifically.org/) to learn more about the Terrific pattern.
 Just ignore the part about "Composer". :)

 A module's markup will by default be wrapped in a SECTION tag, which also has the following class value:

 	mod mod-modulename [skin-modulename-skinname]

+The wrapper classes serve as attachment points for the module's logic and styling.

-You can enable annotations around modules in the html output, in config.js.
+You can enable **annotations** around modules in the html output, in config.js.
 The annotation displays the module name, the template file name and the file system path to the module.

-You can use a `data` attribute on a module include to inject data (a JS object literal) into the context of the module template.
+You can use a `data` attribute on a module include to **inject data** (a JS object literal) into the context of the module template.

 todo: Using the `noWrapper` and `noAnnotation` attributes on a module include will prevent creation of the wrapper element and/or module annotation.
-This is useful to create modules for base layouts, e.g a HTML HEAD module including the doctype.
+This is useful when creating markup-onöy modules in base layouts, e.g a HTML HEAD module including the doctype.

 ### Terrific Module Creation